RungeZhai/SilentCamera/README.md

     [quietCamera takePhoto];

+Implementation 2 is absolutely no sound at all.

 The above is just a specification.
 As a matter of fact, silentCamera or quietCamera should not be a local variable as it should not be released after the call of takePhoto.
 Method takePhoto is async, that's why a block is needed.